Plaza de Mayo only occupies the equivalent of two city blocks, but there isn’t a more important public space in the city or even the nation.

 Site of the second foundation of Buenos Aires, Plaza de Mayo has witnessed cries for independence, civil strife, waves of immigration, Perón-inspired fervor & more than a few popular protests in recent years.
 There’s no better place to see the city’s past & present.
 But Plaza de Mayo does not reveal all its secrets at once.

 Important background information provides the proper context.
 After all, the first foundation of Buenos Aires was hardly a success.
 In order to survive, starving settlers packed up, moved north & founded Asunción.
 But their abandoned settlement would be reborn from its ashes four decades later in Plaza de Mayo.
-Learn why Spaniards failed in 1536 & why they returned again in 1580.
+Learn why Spaniards failed in 1536 & why they returned again to the same location in 1580.

 There are only 12 points of interests covered, but they are historically important & have changed significantly over the years.
-Lots of detail on this walk:
+Lots of detail on this walk.
+Sample sheets below demonstrate the guide’s general layout: